Maintaining Obedience And Training Progress In Months 7-8

 Maintaining Physical Health

 Maintaining your dog's physical health is essential for their overall well-being and obedience.
-During months 7-8, emphasize a regular exercise routine, provide proper nutrition and a consistent meal schedule, uphold grooming and hygiene practices, and monitor their general health conditions.
+During months 7-8, emphasize a regular exercise routine, provide proper nutrition and a consistent meal schedule, uphold and practices, and monitor their general health conditions.

 Regular Exercise Routine

 Regular exercise is vital for your dog's physical health and mental well-being.
 During months 7-8, ensure they receive daily exercise suitable for their breed and age.
-Engage in activities like daily walks, playtime in the park, or to burn off excess energy and promote a balanced lifestyle.
+Engage in activities like daily walks, playtime in the park, or interactive games to burn off excess energy and promote a balanced lifestyle.

 Proper Nutrition and Meal Schedule